aditi021227/daily_planner/README.md

 ---
 💡 Future Improvements

-⏰ Task reminders or deadlines
+-⏰ Task reminders or deadlines

-📱 Dark mode toggle
+-📱 Dark mode toggle

-🔄 Sync with cloud or login feature
+-🔄 Sync with cloud or login feature

 🙋‍♀️ Author

-Made with ❤️ by Aditi Malik
+-Made with ❤️ by Aditi Malik
-GitHub: @aditi021227
+-GitHub: @aditi021227

 📃 License

-This project is open-source and free to use under the MIT License.
+-This project is open-source and free to use under the MIT License.